dtcenter/MET/docs/Users_Guide/stat-analysis.rst

 This job aggregates output from the STAT line type specified using the "**-line_type**" argument.
 The output of this job type is in the same format as the line type specified (see :numref:`point_stat-output`, :numref:`grid_stat-output`, and :numref:`wavelet_stat-output`).
 Again the output consists of three lines.
 The first line contains "**JOB_LIST**", as described above.
 The second line contains "**COL_NAME**", followed by a colon, then the column names for the line type selected.
 The third line contains the name of the line type selected followed by the statistics for that line type.

+The STAT line types which may be aggregated in this way are the contingency table (FHO, CTC, PCT, MCTC, NBRCTC), partial sums (SL1L2, SAL1L2, VL1L2, and VAL1L2), and other (ISC, ECNT, RPS, RHIST, PHIST, RELP, NBRCNT, SSVAR, and GRAD) line types.

 Job: aggregate_stat
 ^^^^^^^^^^^^^^^^^^^